-A quick and easy side dish, this Charred Corn and Pepper Skillet can be enjoyed warm or at room temperature.
+A quick and easy corn side dish recipe, this corn and pepper skillet can be enjoyed warm or at room temperature.
 Make it in the oven or completely on the BBQ!
-A great Summer side dish.

-There are a lot of reasons to love this dish …
+There are a lot of reasons to love about the corn and pepper skillet …

 And last, but not least, it’s really, delicious.
 The corn, red and poblano peppers are roasted to sweet and lightly spicy perfection.
 On top, a scattering of quick pickled red onions, feta cheese and fresh cilantro add great colour and flavour.
 There’s also a lovely, tangy Crema, that you can drizzle on to take it up a notch even more.